Vietnam.vn - Nền tảng quảng bá Việt Nam

 AFP

-At the 2023 World Athletics Championships in Budapest, Hungary that August, Alfred qualified for the women's 100m final and finished fifth, 0.28 seconds behind Richardson, who won the event.
-She also finished fourth in the 200m, behind Jamaica's Shericka Jackson and Americans Gabrielle Thomas and Richardson.
-That streak continued into 2024, when Alfred won the 60m at the World Indoor Championships in March, clocking 6.98 seconds to give Saint Lucia its first medal at the competition.
+At the 2023 World Athletics Championships in Budapest, Hungary, in August of that year, Alfred excelled, reaching the women's 100m final and finishing fifth, 0.28 seconds behind Richardson, who won the overall title.
+She also finished fourth in the 200m, behind Shericka Jackson of Jamaica and American athletes Gabrielle Thomas and Richardson.
+That success continued into 2024, when Alfred won the 60m at the World Indoor Athletics Championships in March with a time of 6.98 seconds, securing Saint Lucia's first medal at the competition.
 At the Prefontaine Classic in Eugene, Oregon, in May, she finished second in the 100m, just a tenth of a second behind Richardson.
-Julien Alfred's success today is a result of hard work, not a flash in the pan.
+Julien Alfred's success today stems from relentless effort, not a fleeting moment of brilliance.
 "In just 11 fateful seconds, Julien Alfred reached his dream," USA Today commented.
-"I have always believed that all suffering cannot compare to the potential to shine that is always hidden within each of us," Alfred affirmed.
-In the afterlife, Julian Hamilton will be very proud of his daughter!
+"I've always believed that suffering is nothing compared to the potential for brilliance that lies within each of us," Alfred affirmed.
+In the afterlife, Julian Hamilton would be very proud of his daughter!

 Thanhnien.vn